Biden administration seeks to speed some asylum cases with new immigration docket

 As the White House deals with the largest number of migrant encounters at the U.S.-Mexico border in 20 years, the Biden administration has faced continued intense criticism about its immigration policies from GOP lawmakers and the presumptive Republican presidential nominee, Donald J. Trump.

-The post Biden administration seeks to speed some asylum cases with new immigration docket appeared first on Nebraska Examiner.
+The post Biden administration seeks to speed some asylum cases with new immigration docket appeared first on Maine Morning Star.